-on spinors, when they are translated on a full circle around one of the torus directions.
-Note that, following the spinor decomposition, the Weyl and Majorana \footnote{As pointed out in the previous section, only in the Lorentzian theory one can impose the reality condition, while in Euclidean signature the symmetry group is $SO(10)$ which does not admit a Majorana-Weyl representation.} relations
+which acts on spinors when they are translated on a full circle around one of the torus directions.
+Following the spinor decomposition, the Weyl and Majorana \footnote{As pointed out in the previous section, only in the Lorentzian theory one can impose the reality condition, while in Euclidean signature the symmetry group is $SO(10)$ which does not admit a Majorana-Weyl representation.} relations

 become

 where we used (\ref{eq:GCC}).
 These are indeed preserved by the action of (\ref{eq:bcOp}), which transforms the chirality and charge conjugation matrices as

 The fermionic theory that we obtain, by inserting this decomposition with interchanging boundary conditions back into the IKKT action, reads